 I mean, c’mon, if he was already suspecting the nature of the Harrycrux as early as November 1981, he had to have known that there was more than one of them.

-As to the provenance of the individual memories in that presentation; while Albus admits that the Bob Ogden memory came from someone else, and he actually appears in two of them, he never comes out and tells us the provenance of any of the other memories that comprise the “official Tom Riddle backstory”, does he?
+As to the provenance of the individual memories in that presentation; while Albus admits that the Bob Ogden memory came from someone else, and he actually appears in two of the others, he never comes out and tells us the provenance of any of the other memories that comprise the “official Tom Riddle backstory”, does he?

 Do we actually see Albus in any of the others, apart from the Hogwarts letter one, and the one where Tom came to ask for the DADA position?
 I think that once Albus started agitating for a retrial for Morfin, and Moody was, at least hypothetically on board with the likelihood that the actual murderer in the Riddle case was Tom Riddle, I think we could make a fairly good case for most of the rest of the memories in that series, certainly the Burke memory, and the one from Hepzibah’s Elf, Hokey, as having been collected by Moody in the course of his official investigation of the murder of Hepzibah Smith.